0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/rsyslog-server.md

 	`/tmp/client-setup.sh IP_OR_DNS_TO_THE_RSYSLOGSERVER`

+# ❓ Where are my logs?

+The logs can be found in the `/var/log/0x4447-rsyslog` folder.
+There, you'll find folders for each client sending logs.
+The client host name will be used for the folder names.

 # 🚨 Test The Setup

 Be sure to test the server to make sure it behaves the way we advertise it, not becasue we don't belive it works correctly, but to make sure you are confortable with the product and knows how it works.
 Especially the resiliance mode.